Nightmare on Providence Street

 Nightmare on Providence Street is the second and last studio album of the Canadian deathcore band Blind Witness.
-It was produced by Michael Rashmawi and released on March 9, 2010 through Mediaskare Records.
+Produced by Michael Rashmawi and released on March 9, 2010 through Mediaskare Records, it was well received by critics.
 A music video was made for "Baby One More Notch".

-The last song, "The New Year", is used by the NHL's Buffalo Sabres as their theme song.
+Reception

+In 2020, critic Dave Griffiths wrote about Nightmare on Providence Street: "Filled with infuriated lyrics, punchy down picked guitar riffs and insanely fast drumming, this sophomore effort pleased both critics and fans of the genre alike and is still creating ripples 10 years after its release."

 Track list

 Credits

 Production and performance credits are adapted from the album liner notes.